New Mexico slips past Fresno State in overtime 95-86

 Jahmel Taylor, who had 23 points, fueled a frenetic Bulldogs comeback, hitting four 3s in the final 4:24, including the shot that forced overtime with 18.1 seconds left.

+”It was really good for us to get into a mucky game that could have gone either way and kind of bring back some memories of some other games and to pull it out and get a win,” Lobos coach Paul Weir said. ”We’re not expecting any easy games in the tournament so to just go through another adverse situation is just another positive.”

-But Simons, who had 16 points, and Antino Jackson, who scored four in overtime to also finish with 16, was too much for Fresno State (21-10, 11-7 Mountain West) in the extra session as the Lobos won their fifth straight game.
+Simons, who had 16 points, and Antino Jackson, who scored four in overtime to also finish with 16, was too much for Fresno State (21-10, 11-7 Mountain West) in the extra session as the Lobos won their fifth-straight game.

 But the Bulldogs ended the half on a 7-0 run to trail 39-34 at the break.